OpenDreamKit/OpenDreamKit.github.io/_posts/2018-06-21-XFELSteeringCommittee.md

 ---
 layout: page
-title: Progress report for the Period January-June 2018
+title: June 2018 Steering committee meeting: Progress reports for the Period January-June 2018
 ---

 Brief yearly progress reports for all sites.